 NOLOCK can also be useful when querying data that doesn’t change often, or in the case of an OLAP database where data writing only occurs during a scheduled time.
 (Ex: A Data Warehouse that only runs INSERT/UPDATE/DELETE statements at night, and users do reporting during the day)

 It makes your query faster because it is ignoring the safeguards put in place to ensure that your query is returning accurate data.
 The data returned to your query may not actually exist in the database depending on the final outcome of any INSERT/UPDATE/DELETE statements that may also be taking place.
 What is the point in having a faster query if it doesn’t return the correct results?

 The bottom line…

-There are not many cases where you can justify using NOLOCK, and you certainly shouldn’t be using it on every table in all of your SELECT queries.
+There are not many cases where you can justify using NOLOCK in an OLTP database, and you certainly shouldn’t be using it on every table in all of your SELECT queries.
 If you need accurate and precise results consistently returned from your query, NOLOCK is not really an option.
 If you are using NOLOCK as a “turbo boost” to make your queries faster, stop it.
 If you are using NOLOCK to avoid a problem with blocking on your query, you need to address the underlying blocking issue instead of trying to use NOLOCK as a “magic button”.

 For a more detailed explanation of NOLOCK, see the below resources: